Teachers' Home Student Pages

 2. What were some of the steps you had to take to ensure the astronauts’ safety?

-3. What set of crises did you feel was most critical—the ones on the Life Support side of the mission or the ones of Radiation and why?
+3. What crisis did you feel was most critical—the Life Support crisis or the Radiation crisis—and why?

 Communication